DNSC-6290-Group-6/Assignments/README.md

 ### Training Data
 * The Home Mortgage Disclosure Act (HDMA) training data was downloaded from this Github repository: https://github.com/jphall663/GWU_rml/tree/master/assignments/data.
 * The data was split into train and validation partitions using a 0.7 split ratio or 70% train and 30% test split.
-* Training data had a total of 112,253 rows and 23 columns while the validation data had a total of 48,085 rows and 23 columns.
+* Training data has a total of 112,253 rows and 23 columns while the validation data has a total of 48,085 rows and 23 columns.
 * The following table below explains the meaning of all the training data columns:

 Variable  | Meaning